2D-Block Geminals: a non 1-orthogonal and non 0-seniority model with reduced computational complexity: Computational cost reduction by orthogonality constraints

 Note that the permutationally invariant $2$-orthogonality conditions further impose that

 For practical reason, we choose to rather enforce the following sufficient set of conditions, called "extended permutationally invariant $2$-orthogonality" (EPI2O) conditions:

 In other words, two distinct geminals are not allowed to have the same matrix type at a given block position, corresponding to superscript, say $l$.
-So, in a $4$-type $2D$-block, there can be at most $4$ nonzero $\lambda_i^l$ coefficient, each in factor of one of the $4$ different block types, and similarly, in a $3$-type $2D$-block, there can be at most $3$ nonzero $\lambda_{\theta_l,i}^l$ coefficient, each in factor of one of the $3$ possible block types.
+So, in a $4$-type $2D$-block, there can be at most $4$ non-zero $\lambda_i^l$ coefficients, each in factor of one of the $4$ different block types, and similarly, in a $3$-type $2D$-block, there can be at most $3$ non-zero $\lambda_{\theta_l,i}^l$ coefficient, each in factor of one of the $3$ possible block types.\\

+Example:\\ Consider a linear $\text{H}_6$ system with hydrogen nuclei equally spaced by one angstr\"om.
+An APG wave function of the $6$ electrons is a product of $3$ geminals:

+In a double zeta basis set, if we do not include any $1D$-block to maximize deviation from $1$-orthogonality, the $12$ orbitals can be partitioned into six $2D$-blocks.
+Then, the $C_i$ matrices corresponding to the $\Phi_i$ geminals will have no $A_i$-sub-matrices.
+Anticipating on the following, an optimized wave function within a model limited to spin-restricted $3$-type-$2D$-blocks, is given by the following coefficients and sub-matrices in APSG-optimized orbitals for a 6-31G basis set \cite{Hehre72}:\\